 It’s a branch of the sport with very little profile in the rest of the world, but jump racing – also known as National Hunt and, rather quaintly, as steeplechasing in the United States – is hugely popular in Britain and Ireland.
 Over the next five days, ahead of its biggest meeting next week, we will examine the phenomenon in an effort to find out what the rest of the world is missing out on.
-Chris Smith reports.
+Today Chris Smith looks at the phenomenon that is the Cheltenham Fesival.

 It’s pretty quiet in racing at the moment, right?
 Things are building up in Dubai, and some Kentucky Derby hopefuls are beginning to flex their muscles stateside, but right now, in the first half of March, there’s nothing much to get properly excited about anywhere.
 Right?